mpkondrashin/cdemo/containerized_file_security/README.md

 The script is waiting for EKS cluster deletion to complete.
 It can take up to 10 minutes or more.
 Meanwhile the ```cdemo``` folder can be deleted.

+If stack deletion fails, you can delete it manually in the AWS Console:
+1. Go to CloudFormation in the AWS Console
+2. Pick the stack name ```demo-eks-cluster```.
+3. Press the "Retry delete" button.
+4. Pick "Force delete this entire stack" option if prompted.

 ## Known Issues

 ### Token safety